 What Are Split Ends?

-You will see if your hair has split ends by looking closely at the tip of a hair.
-This can happen due to a number reasons.
-The scientific explanation is that if the cuticle – which is the outmost layer of the hair – becomes damaged, the hair becomes vulnerable to cracks and splits.
-This is more likely to happen to hair that is weathered and artificially dyed.
-The hair strength depends on the amount of water in the hair.
-Chemicals in hair dye will dry it out and weaken it.
+Split ends can happen for a few reasons.
+The scientific explanation is that if the cuticle (the outermost protective layer of the hair) becomes damaged, hair becomes vulnerable to cracks and splits.
+This is more likely to happen if your hair is weathered and artificially dyed.
+The hair strength depends on the amount of water in the hair cuticle.

-Some Common Causes For Split Ends
+Common Causes for Split Ends

-So, What Can I Do About It?
+What Can I Do About Split Ends